Accelerating Reduction and Scan Using Tensor Core Units: Evaluation

-Our TCU implementation largely outperforms CUB's device-wide segmented reduction for different segment size.
-Through profiling, we identified the major predictors of performance to be, in the order of importance, the number of half-precision floating-point instructions (\texttt{inst\_fp\_16} in NVProf metric), warp instructions (\texttt{inst\_inter\_thread\_communication}), and integer instructions (\texttt{inst\_integer}).
-Consistently, our implementation's half-precision instructions is approximately equal to the number of total elements ($2^{31}$) while CUB requires a much larger number.
-Moreover CUB requires large number of integer and warp shuffle instructions while our implementation uses no warp shuffle instructions and a smaller number of integer instructions.
-This contributes to the $100\times$ performance improvement observed for segment size $16$.
+Our \mpu implementation largely outperforms CUB's device-wide segmented reduction for different segment size.
+Through profiling, we identified the major predictors of performance to be, in the order of importance, the number of half-precision floating-point instructions (\texttt{inst\_fp\_16} in the NVProf~\cite{nvprof} metrics), warp instructions (\texttt{inst\_inter\_thread\_communication}), and integer instructions (\texttt{inst\_integer}).
+We consistently find that our implementation's half-precision instructions is approximately equal to the number of total elements ($2^{31}$) while CUB's is much larger.
+Moreover, CUB requires large number of integer and warp shuffle instructions while our implementation uses no warp shuffle instructions and a smaller number of integer instructions.
+This contributes to the $100\times$ speedup for segment size $16$.

-We examined the power consumption by measuring the average power within the execution phase of the kernel using NVVP.
-Our implementation uses $7.4-22.3\%$ less power compared to CUB across different segment sizes.
+We examined the power consumption by measuring the average power draw within the execution phase of the kernel using NVProf.
+Based on these measurements, we find that our implementation consumes $7.4-22.3\%$ less power compared to CUB across different segment sizes.
 Again, this is because of the efficient use of the $FP16$ and $INT$ ALUs as well as better SM and DRAM utilization.
-We note that our algorithm leaves the ALUs (other than the \mpu) idle, allowing less contention on these units.
+We note that our algorithm leaves the general purpose ALUs idle, allowing less contention on these units.